(4 min read)

-- Hospitals expect people to stay away to some degree until there's a vaccine, and that means company wellness programs and screening opportunities are needed to encourage people to take staying healthy seriously.
+- Hospitals expect people to stay away to some degree and that means company wellness programs and screening opportunities are needed to encourage people to take staying healthy seriously.

 - The rates of depression and anxiety are on the rise, and prevention is very valuable where mental health issues are concerned.
 Being screened for these issues could really protect the long-term health of your employees.

 Many employers are boosting health benefits to make it easier for their employees to get through a difficult time.
 So it's not that the employees don't see the need – it's just that they're nervous about going into hospitals and other places where they may be more at risk from the virus.
 By working with them on company-wide screening and wellness programs, you can help them get the care they need and stay healthier, overall.